-We’ll continue to “interrupt this program”–our recent series of posts on bird flight–so that we can tie up a few loose ends.
+We’ll continue to “interrupt this program” so that we can tie up a few loose ends.
 We’ll resume our discussion of bird flight in the next blog, I promise.

 We’ll call this our “loose ends,” blog, then.
 And it will be shorter.
 They say that ideal blog length is 300-600 words.
 I’ve used well over 1000 in each of my last 5 posts.